the1lab/1lab/src/Cat/Functor/Bifunctor.lagda.md

 More on the technical reasons.
 </summary>

-The mechanism Agda uses for reifying normal forms for display to the user favours definitions that can be written entirely in terms of the module system.
+The mechanism Mikan uses for reifying normal forms for display to the user favours definitions that can be written entirely in terms of the module system.
 If we defined bifunctors with a product argument, the joint action on morphisms would be disqualified from being written